Putin works out in his, President Jiang Zemin found bed bugs in his, while Kim Jong-un is too scared to use his. A look at the VVIP jets...

 Air Force One departing LAX

-No surprise there - he was never going to buy an Airbus (the other airframer that makes an equivilent sized plane to the Jumbo Jet) - though he likes private jets and has a Boeing 757 of his own.
-He said the replacement of the current and aging Presidential Flight was a complete waste of money while on the campaign trail, but that was then.
+No surprise there - he was never going to buy an Airbus (the other airframer that makes an equivalent sized plane to the Jumbo Jet) - though he likes private jets and has a Boeing 757 of his own.
+He said the replacement of the current and ageing Presidential Flight was a complete waste of money while on the campaign trail, but that was then.

 Here's what you could have won.
 A fantasy Air Force One A380